pyrsia/pyrsia/docs/tutorials/demo.md

 3. [Use the Pyrsia CLI to check `node1` status](#use-the-cli-to-check-the-node-status)
 4. [Docker pull on `node2`](#use-pyrsia)
    * The same Docker image is pulled on `node2`
-   * Node 2 requests the image from the Pyrsia network, in this specific case: node 1.
+   * `node2` requests the image from the Pyrsia network, in this specific case: `node1`.
 5. [Use the Pyrsia CLI to check `node2` status](#use-the-cli-to-check-the-node-status)
 6. [Docker pull on `node2`](#use-pyrsia)
    * The same Docker image is pulled again on `node2`